Q-Diffusion: Quantizing Diffusion Models: Layer-wise Activations Distribution in DDIM and LDM

 \section{Layer-wise Activations Distribution in DDIM and LDM}

-We study the distribution of activation values across all time steps in DDIM on CIFAR-10 and LDM on LSUN-Church. \fig{act_layers} shows that the first three Conv layers with residual connections in DDIM have much larger activation ranges that go up to around $600 \text{-} 1200$, while these ranges for the majority layers are $<50$.
-On the other hand, all layers in LDM share relatively uniform activation distributions, having a range $<15$.
+We analyze the ranges of activation values across all time steps in DDIM on CIFAR-10, LDM on LSUN-Bedroom and LSUN-Church, and \sd on the text-to-image task. \fig{act_layers} shows that all Conv layers with residual connections in DDIM exhibit noticeably wider activation ranges.
+Specifically, the first Conv layer can reach up to 1200 and others with residual connections have ranges larger than 100, whereas the majority of the layers without residual connections have ranges less than 50.
+Similar results could be observed from \sd with the text-to-image generation task with COCO captions as well as LSUN-Bedroom in latent diffusion.
+On the other hand, all layers in LDM on LSUN-Church share relatively uniform activation distributions, with ranges $<15$.

+Furthermore, \fig{act_layer_over_step} illustrates that the distribution of activation values of multiple layers in DDIM on CIFAR-10 varies significantly across different time steps.